 Causes of Water Spots

-Water spots on Carrara tile mosaic are primarily caused by the cement mortar used in wet construction methods.
-This happens because:
+Water spots on Carrara tile mosaic are primarily caused by the cement mortar used in wet construction methods:

 - Cement contains 1%–2% sodium hydroxide, which strongly absorbs water.

-- In humid conditions with temperatures exceeding 35°C, sodium carbonate solution forms, which is corrosive.
+- In humid conditions with temperatures above 35°C, sodium carbonate solution forms, which is corrosive.

 Methods of Prevention